Wikia/app/extensions/FlaggedRevs/README.txt

 * To enable article validation statistics, $wgPhpCli must be set correctly.
 This is not necessary if you set a cron job to run /FlaggedRevs/maintenance/updateStats.php every so often, which is preferable.

-It is important that the sha1 column is populated.
-This allows for image injection via key rather than the (name,timestamp) pair.
-In the future, image moves may be supported by MediaWiki, breaking the later method.

-Be sure to set the $wgReviewCodes variable as well.
-See FlaggedRevs.php for details.

 == Configuration ==
-There is a commented list of configurable variables in FlaggedRevs.php.
-The online documentation expains these further.
+* There is a well-commented list of configurable variables in FlaggedRevs.config.php.
+* Change settings by adding them to LocalSettings.php.
+* The online documentation expains some of these further.

 == Uninstallation ==
 * Remove the FlaggedRevs include line from LocalSettings.php.